 From an early age, I was always more of a saver than a spender.
 This was especially the case when I learned the power of dividend growth investing, so my cumulative savings rate was about what I expected it would be.

-It also helped that I have been able to live with my parents rent free for the majority of that time, which helped me to graduate debt free last August, saving me from having to pay interest expenses.
+It also helped that I was able to live with my parents rent free for all of that time, which helped me to graduate debt free last August, saving me from having to pay interest expenses.